 - Proper Usage – You must follow all of the rules and guidelines you are given for using the IID and must never tamper with or try to circumvent the use of the IID.

 - Payment – You must pay the vendor/service provider all of the required leasing and maintenance fees, unless you have been approved for waiver of certain costs under the RMVs Indigency Program.

 Operators subject to an Ignition Interlock license restriction must pay a $30 monthly program administration fee pursuant to the provisions of 801 CMR 4.02.
 This fee shall be collected by the IID Vendor on behalf of the Registry of Motor Vehicles (RMV) at your initial service visit (not installation) and each subsequent service visit.
 This fee is applicable unless you have been approved for waiver of certain costs under the RMV’s Indigency Program.

 Additional Resources for Ignition Interlock Device (IID) Program

-First, visit an RMV Service Center and speak with a RMV Hearings Officer.
+First, schedule a hearing appointment here to speak with an RMV Hearings Officer.
 The RMV Hearings Officer will explain the criteria for a conditional hardship license or for full reinstatement.
 DO NOT have an IID installed in your vehicle before you have received approval for the IID from a RMV Hearings Officer.

 Once you have been approved for a conditional hardship license or for full reinstatement, the RMV Hearings Officer will provide you with a list of approved vendors/service providers along with legal documents (affidavits) that must be completed, signed, and returned to an RMV Hearings Officer.
 By signing these affidavits, you certify that you understand, as well as each licensed driver in your household understands, that you are not allowed to drive any vehicle without an IID and that you cannot try to bypass the IID in any way.
 The penalties for these actions are included in the affidavits(s).

 You must then return to an RMV Hearings Officer with the completed affidavits.
 An “HT” or “T” license restriction will be added to your driver’s license.
 The “HT” or “T” license restriction means that you are only allowed to operate a motor vehicle equipped with an IID.